WEBINAR SERIES

 • Recall the root causes of maternal health disparities, focusing on gestational diabetes mellitus (GDM).

-• Identify strategies to eliminate provider bias while optimizing maternal and infant health outcomes.
+• Identify strategies to eliminate bias while optimizing maternal and infant health outcomes.

-• Recognize the roles of allied health professionals in delivering culturally respectful care and explore the importance of non-traditional community-based resources for comprehensive care.
+• Recognize the roles of allied health professionals in delivering individualized care and explore the importance of non-traditional community-based resources for comprehensive care.

 CREDITS